schulle4u/yellow-extensions-schulle4u/motd/README.md

 Message of the day plugin 0.7.3
 ===============================
-A "message of the day" shortcode for your website.
+Displays a message of the day.

 ## How to install plugin